 Fats, Oils, and Grease (FOG)

-The City of Vista’s Geographic Information System (GIS) Division webpage facilitates public access to the City’s spatial data by providing an interactive map viewing tool and the ability to download various data products.
+The City of Vista’s Geographic Information System (GIS) Division webpage facilitates public access to the City’s spatial data - providing an interactive map viewing tool and the ability to download various data products.
 GIS files used to develop maps presented in the City of Vista JRMP are available for download at the links provided below.
-Note that the files provided here are only for the user’s convenience and no warranty is made as to the accuracy of these data.
+The files provided are only for the user’s convenience and no warranty is made as to the accuracy of these data.